 How to Stop Tingling Hands From Anxiety

-Since tingling hands is most commonly caused by hyperventilation, you should start by gaining control of your breathing.
-Take slower breaths is a start.
-Also, try not to breathe in through your chest as much.
-It may feel like you're not getting a full breath, but remember that hyperventilation causes the feeling of needing more air, even though the opposite is true.
+Since tingling hands is most commonly caused by hyperventilation, you should start by gaining awareness of your breathing.
+Try taking slower breaths is a start.
+Also, try to consciously breathe into the belly and lower body, rather than just into your chest.
+At first it may feel like you're not getting a full breath, but remember that hyperventilation causes the feeling of needing more air, even though the opposite is true.

-You should also start walking.
+You could also start walking.
 Make sure that you're getting good blood flow.
-As the muscles work, your breathing will often become a bit healthier, and your hyperventilation should decrease.
-Once you've got your tingling hands under control, it's time to work on the anxiety itself.
+As the muscles are exercised, your breathing will often adopt a healthier rhythm, and your hyperventilation should decrease.
+Once you feel you’re managing with your tingling hands, it's time to work on the anxiety itself.